vrcd-community/vrchat-docs-localization/docs/creators.vrchat.com/worlds/components/vrc_spatialaudiosource.md

 ## Component Properties

-:::caution Dynamic Adjustment at Runtime
+::: warning Dynamic Adjustment at Runtime

 Adjusting these properties via animations during runtime is not supported.
 These values are set at initialization.